Manifesto of the League of Dutch Ex-muslims

 Religious fanatics, fundamentalists and extremists

 It comes to no surprise that we start of with religious fanatics, fundamentalists and extremists.
 There are a few semantic differences between these groups, but at the core they embody the same hatred towards apostates and other minority groups.
+We do not ise the word radicals, for it implies that non-far-right religion is not radical.

 Religious fanatics